Feb 26, 2021

 There are a number of situations where you will receive drivers abstract request.
 You may need a driver’s abstract when :

-- You are shopping for insurance or renewing your policy : Your driver’s abstract is checked by insurance companies.
-They do this when you either are getting an insurance quote or your policy is up for renewal.
-Your driving history is one of the many factors used by insurers when determining your Ontario car insurance rates.
+- Shopping for insurance or renewing it : Your driver’s abstract is checked by insurers.
+They do this when you get a quote or your coverage is up for renewal.
+Your driving history is one of the many factors used by insurers when determining your premium.

 - Applying for a job : You may need a driver’s abstract for employment purposes.
 You need it for any job that requires you drive.
 This includes taxi drivers, sales jobs, truckers, and delivery services.
 Including a driver’s abstract is often as part of your job application.

 - To check your driving record status : Many drivers want to check their driver’s license abstract out of curiosity.
 Drivers also check it when a ticket or accident is set to come off your driving history.
-Ticket removal in a timely manner can help lower your car insurance rates.
+Ticket removal in a timely manner can help lower costs.